foggynight/words/README.md

 # words

-Print wordlist and their counts.
+Print wordlist and their counts for each file.

 ## Installation